cacology/characters/text/160-163_An_Astrologer/An_Astrologer_162.md

 *quater, trois,* can throw what chance he\
 pleaſes.
 He ſets a Figure, as Cheats do a Main\
 at Hazard ; and Gulls throw away their Money\
 at it.
-He festches the Grounds of his Art ſo\
+He fetches the Grounds of his Art ſo\
 far off, as well from Reaſon, as the Stars, that,\
 like a Traveller, he is allowed to lye by Au-\